-- Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 22.2 The format of risk assessment may vary and may be included as part of the Academy's overall response to a welfare issue, including the use of individual pupil welfare plans (including Education, Health and Care Plans, behaviour plans, as appropriate).
-Regardless of the form used, the Academy's approach to promoting pupil welfare will be systematic and pupil focused. - 22.3 The Principal / Head teacher/ Name has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant
+- 23.1 Where a concern about a pupil's welfare is identified, the risks to that pupil's welfare will be assessed and appropriate action will be taken to reduce the risks identified. - 23.2 The format of risk assessment may vary and may be included as part of the School's overall response to a welfare issue, including the use of individual pupil welfare plans (including Education, Health and Care Plans, behaviour plans, as appropriate).
+Regardless of the form used, the School's approach to promoting pupil welfare will be systematic and pupil focused. - 23.3 The Principal / Head teacher/ Name has overall responsibility for ensuring that matters which affect pupil welfare are adequately risk assessed and for ensuring that the relevant findings are implemented, monitored and evaluated as required. - 23.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to Senior Leaders who have / has been properly trained in, and tasked with, carrying out the particular assessment.

-- findings are implemented, monitored and evaluated as required. - 22.4 Day to day responsibility to carry out risk assessments under this policy will be delegated to Senior Leaders who have / has been properly trained in, and tasked with, carrying out the particular assessment.
+24 Record keeping

-23 Record keeping
+- 24.1 All records created in accordance with this policy are managed in accordance with School policies that apply to the retention and destruction of records. - 24.2 The School will establish and maintain a strong and effective system for data recording including all parts of behaviour culture that is collected

-- All records created in accordance with this policy are managed in accordance with Academy policies that apply to the retention and destruction of records. - 23.2 The Academy will establish and maintain a strong and effective system for data recording including all parts of behaviour culture that is collected from a range of sources and that is regularly objectively analysed and monitored by appropriate skilled staff. - 23.3 The Academy will keep a separate record for: - 23.3.1 allegations and concerns reported in respect of: - (a) sexual harassment or sexual violence; - (b) bullying, discriminatory and prejudiced behaviour, either directly or indirectly, including racist, sexist, disability and homophobic / bi-phobic / transphobic bullying, use of derogatory language and racist incidents. - 23.4 The Academy will keep a record of any search by a member of staff for a 'prohibited item' and all searches conducted by police officers.
-This will be recorded in the academy's safeguarding reporting system. - 23.5 The Academy will keep a separate record of sanctions imposed for serious misbehaviour.
-The record will include: - 23.5.1 the name and year group of the pupil concerned; - 23.5.2 the nature and date of the offence; - 23.5.3 the sanction imposed and reason for it; and - 23.5.4 the name of the person imposing the sanction - 23.5.5 [identifying whether these are relating to boarding]. - 23.6 This record will be reviewed regularly by the Principal / Head teacher so that patterns in behaviour can be identified and managed appropriately.
-This will also help if / when responding to any complaints about the way a case has been handled by the Academy. - 23.7 This record will be review by the Proprietor / Behaviour and Discipline Committee will in order to evaluate all data recorded in order to meet their / its obligations under this policy and, in particular, establish any trends (for example, in respect of particular socio-economic groups, or groups with a protected characteristic). - 23.8 The records created in accordance with this policy may contain personal data.
-The Academy's use of this personal data will be in accordance with data protection law.
-The Academy has published on its website privacy notices which explain how the Academy will use personal data.
+- from a range of sources and that is regularly objectively analysed and monitored by appropriate skilled staff. - 24.3 The School will keep a separate record for: - 24.3.1 allegations and concerns reported in respect of: - (a) sexual harassment or sexual violence; - (b) bullying, discriminatory and prejudiced behaviour, either directly or indirectly, including racist, sexist, disability and homophobic / bi-phobic / transphobic bullying, use of derogatory language and racist incidents. - 24.4 The School will keep a record of any search by a member of staff for a 'prohibited item' and all searches conducted by police officers.
+This will be recorded in the School's safeguarding reporting system. - 24.5 The School will keep a separate record of sanctions imposed for serious misbehaviour.
+The record will include: - 24.5.1 the name and year group of the pupil concerned; - 24.5.2 the nature and date of the offence; - 24.5.3 the sanction imposed and reason for it; and - 24.5.4 the name of the person imposing the sanction - 24.6 This record will be reviewed regularly by the Principal / Head teacher so that patterns in behaviour can be identified and managed appropriately.
+This will also help if / when responding to any complaints about the way a case has been handled by the School. - 24.7 This record will be review by the Proprietor / Behaviour and Discipline Committee will in order to evaluate all data recorded in order to meet their / its obligations under this policy and, in particular, establish any trends (for example, in respect of particular socio-economic groups, or groups with a protected characteristic). - 24.8 The records created in accordance with this policy may contain personal data.
+The School's use of this personal data will be in accordance with data protection law.
+The School has published on its website privacy notices which explain how the School will use personal data. - 25 Version control and Approvals